Title

 Anthrax is a zoonotic disease (disease that can affect humans and animals).
 Anthrax in humans can take four forms: cutaneous, respiratory, intestinal and injection.

-The intestinal form of anthrax occurs when spores are ingested, primarily through consuming contaminated meat.
-It is a very rare condition in North America and almost always involves an explosive foodborne outbreak where many individuals are involved.
-These cases usually are reported from underdeveloped countries where people sometimes salvage dead animal carcasses for human food.
+It is a very rare condition in North America and may occur when slaughtering and processing occurs outside of typical meat-processing regulations.
+These cases are usually reported from developing countries where people sometimes salvage dead animal carcasses for human food.
 Symptoms include fever, abdominal distress, shock and death.

 Regulation Pertaining to the Control of Anthrax

-NDCC § 36-14-19.
 Disposition of carcass of animal dying from contagious or infectious disease.

-Any animal which is found dead must be presumed to have died from a contagious or infectious disease until the contrary is shown unless another cause of death is apparent.
-The owner or person in charge of any domestic animal or nontraditional livestock which dies within this state from or on account of any contagious or infectious disease shall dispose of the carcass of such animal as follows:
+Any animal that is found dead must be presumed to have died from a contagious or infectious disease until the contrary is shown unless another cause of death is apparent.
+The owner or person in charge of any domestic animal or nontraditional livestock that dies within this state from or on account of any contagious or infectious disease shall dispose of the carcass of such animal as follows:

 1. If the animal died of anthrax, as determined by a licensed veterinarian, the carcass must be completely burned at the place where it died if possible.
 If the carcass must be moved, it may not be dragged over the ground but must be moved only on a suitable conveyor and all body openings in the carcass must be plugged with cotton saturated with a strong antiseptic solution.